 This two-week tour of England has it all: big-city highlights, countryside tours, and small-town sights.
 The first leg takes you to famed London, followed by stops in historic Oxford and Shakespeare's Stratford-upon-Avon.
-Next, stroll the charming Cotswolds, stunning Romanesque Bath, and the second city of Birmingham.
+Next, stroll the charming Cotswolds, Regency-era Bath, and the "second city" of Birmingham.
 Finally, head to The Beatles' hometown of Liverpool and foodie-centric Manchester, along with visits to quaint Chester, the beautiful Lake District, and cathedral-laced York.

 Highlights